 We found this (almost invisible) bar in the middle of Bairro Alto whilst on the search for a beer.
 Chico is a tiny cave-like bar come restaurant with live Fado most nights.
 For what it lacks in space and light it makes up for in atmosphere and experience.
 If you want to secure table for a sit down meal during the show you’ll need to book a day in advance but you don’t need to eat (or have a table) to enjoy the live Fado here.
 Turn up between 830pm-9pm and grab a beer to enjoy in the street outside the bar.
 At 9pm they’ll usher as many people from outside into the bar as will fit and shut the door for a 10 minute Fado show.
 If you don’t make it in for this one don’t worry they’ll be another one shortly after.
 It is completely free to watch the Fado and you’ll experience it as the locals do – packed in like sardines!
 This bar is a real gem amongst many expensive and touristy Fado shows and we highly recommend it!

-Enjoy our guide and check out some of our recommendations but don’t forget to forge your own foodie trail too.
+I hope this Lisbon food and drink guide helps you find a few great foodie experiences but don’t forget to forge your own foodie trail too.
 There are hundreds of bars, cafes and restaurants waiting to be discovered in Lisbon and we just haven’t found them yet!
 To get you started we dare you to try and find a Chouriço Assado (flaming Chorizo) in Bairro Alto.

 TIME ZONE: GMT+0 (same as UK)

 Lisbon is a popular destination for British holidaymakers (and many other nationalities) so the majority of restaurants, cafes and bars speak good English.
 However, most Portuguese will appreciate you making a small effort when it comes to learning their language so even if it is a simple bom dia (good morning!) you should try you best while you are visiting beautiful Portugal.